1stsetup/node-red-contrib-jsontimer/README.md

 * list: will contain a property 'timers' which is an array with each timer currently active
 * alarm: when timer triggered
 * error: when an error occured during setting of timer

-Id property will contain id of timer.<br>
-datetime property will contain unixtime in milliseconds when timer will alert.<br>
-datetimeStr property will contain date and time in readable format when timer will alert.<br>
-Error property will contain error text.

 Example flow:
 ```json